The best alternatives to Facebook ads

 LinkedIn does provide relatively detailed tracking and analytics, also allowing brands to target individual groups of users and monitor how users interact with their ads.
 Though, once again, this type of data collection is susceptible to the risks and same regulatory limits that Facebook faces.

 New to the scene, TikTok gained rapid popularity among a younger audience (now predominantly aged 13–30).
-Its user base was about 1.2 billion MAU in Q4 2021, a number expected to jump to 1.8 billion in 2022.
+Its user base was about 1.2 billion MAU in Q4 2021, and reached 1.6 billion by the end of 2022.
 And its engaging video format has users hooked.
 One third of people who’ve installed TikTok open it everyday and spend, on average, 1.5 hours a day using it.

 With a wide variety of ad formats, TikTok’s average CTR ranges from 1.5% to 16% for certain types of high-profile ads.
 TikTok’s CPM rates average about $10, which is cheaper than most platforms.

 Because of its newness, TikTok is less saturated with advertisers, except for those that are ahead of the social media curve.
-Its ad revenue in 2021 was about $4 billion, and it’s expecting to quadruple that revenue to $12 billion in 2022.
+Its ad revenue in 2021 was about $4.5 billion, and it more than doubled that revenue to $9.4 billion in 2022.

 TikTok has also come under scrutiny for its aggressive default data collection policies, including collecting info like the contents of messages, precise device location data, contact lists, calendars, and the contents of hard drives (even external ones).
 The surveillance economy of Web 2.0 is creepy, and TikTok seems to be pushing this model of data collection to the extreme.
 It’s also the only major social media or ads platform partly owned by a government entity, which raises questions about its independence—the Chinese government owns a 1% stake in TikTok’s parent company, ByteDance, and holds a seat on the board of directors for one of ByteDance’s main subsidiaries.